OntoMetric: An Ontology-Driven LLM-Assisted Framework for Automated ESG Metric Knowledge Graph Generation: Conclusion and Future Work

+This paper addressed the automation and governance gap in the construction of ESG metric knowledge graphs from unstructured regulatory documents.
+Although ESG metric knowledge is inherently structured and graph-like—connecting industries, reporting contexts, metric categories, metrics, calculation models, and input dependencies—it does not exist in practice as an explicit, governed, or machine-actionable artefact.
+Instead, this knowledge remains embedded implicitly in regulatory standards and reporting frameworks.
+To close this gap, we presented OntoMetric, an ontology-guided framework that operationalises the ESG Metric Knowledge Graph (ESGMKG) ontology as a first-class constraint for the automated construction and governance of ESG metric knowledge graphs.

+OntoMetric treats ESGMKG not merely as a schema for post-hoc validation, but as a semantic backbone embedded directly into the extraction and population process.
+By integrating structure-aware segmentation, ontology-constrained LLM extraction enriched with semantic fields, and two-phase validation combining semantic type verification with rule-based schema checking, OntoMetric enables the scalable population of ESGMKG with explicit representations of ESG metric definitions, scope conditions, units, calculation models, and compositional dependencies.
+Throughout this process, segment-level and page-level provenance is preserved, ensuring that every metric, model, and dependency remains traceable to authoritative regulatory text.

+Empirical evaluation on five major ESG regulatory documents demonstrated that ontology-guided extraction substantially improves the reliability of ESG metric knowledge graph construction compared with unconstrained LLM extraction.
+OntoMetric achieved 65--90\% semantic accuracy and over 80\% schema compliance across all evaluated documents, enabling the automated instantiation of semantically faithful and structurally valid ESG metric knowledge graphs with explicit audit trails.

-Three design choices were essential to this performance.
-First, enriching entities with semantic fields (labels, descriptions, properties) rather than assigning bare identifiers enables AI-ready knowledge representations that support reasoning and retrieval.
-Second, separating validation into semantic type verification and structural rule enforcement isolates two distinct failure modes: hallucinated content versus schema violations.
-Third, capturing provenance during extraction ensures that every entity and relationship remains traceable to authoritative source text.
-These design choices enable OntoMetric to produce AI- and web-ready knowledge graphs that can be exposed as linked data or APIs, supporting downstream applications such as sustainable-finance analytics, transparency portals, and automated compliance tools.
+Three design principles were central to this outcome.
+First, enriching ESGMKG entities with semantic fields such as labels, descriptions, and domain properties supports machine-actionable representations of ESG metric knowledge, rather than treating metrics as opaque identifiers.
+Second, separating validation into semantic type verification and structural rule enforcement isolates two distinct failure modes—hallucinated ESG concepts versus ontology violations—providing systematic governance over populated graph instances.
+Third, preserving provenance during extraction ensures traceability and auditability, which are essential for regulatory and compliance contexts.

-Several limitations motivate future work.
-OntoMetric currently depends on table-of-contents structures for segmentation; extending this to documents with implicit boundaries is a natural next step.
-Validation costs remain driven by LLM calls, and hybrid classifiers or open-source models may reduce this burden.
-Cross-framework metric alignment also remains unexplored, as different standards often define overlapping concepts with varying terminology.
-Finally, OntoMetric's rich graph structure offers opportunities for interactive compliance tools, agentic systems, and reasoning interfaces.

-More broadly, this work shows that combining symbolic constraints with neural extraction and deterministic validation provides a practical pattern for building trustworthy AI systems.
-OntoMetric demonstrates that this hybrid approach can transform LLMs from unreliable extractors into auditable knowledge graph builders suitable for high-stakes regulatory applications.